Student Consumer Information Guide

 - The written complaint will be logged for internal processing; however, it will not become a part of the student’s official record.

-- If the resolution with the supervisor proves unsatisfactory to the student, he/she may take the complaint to the Director, Dean, Vice President or designee in writing.
+- If the resolution with the supervisor proves unsatisfactory to the student, he/she may take the complaint to the Director, academic or non-academic Dean, Vice President or designee in writing.
 It is the student’s responsibility to demonstrate that he/she has already communicated with the staff member’s immediate supervisor.
 Any complaint that has not followed the prescribed steps will be referred back to the appropriate staff member.